Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 Considered a bloodless method of castration when using a tool like a Burdizzo.
 A clamp crushes the spermatic cords from the body to the scrotum effectively cutting off blood to the testicles.
 The testicles are then reabsorbed by the body.

-• a bloodless procedure that doesn’t require an open wound
+• A bloodless procedure that doesn’t require an open wound

-• can be done at home without a veterinarian
+• Can be done at home without a veterinarian

-• not as effective as surgical castration because, if not done correctly, the cords aren’t crushed completely
+• Not as effective as surgical castration because, if not done correctly, the cords aren’t crushed completely

-• sometimes the spermatic cords will roll out of the clamp and require multiple crushings – ouch!
+• Sometimes the spermatic cords will roll out of the clamp and require multiple crushings – ouch!

-• time consuming with large herds or flocks
+• Time consuming with large herds or flocks

 The most common method of at-home castration.
 A tight band is placed around the scrotum (underneath the teats) until it dies and falls off.

-• can be done at home without a veterinarian
+• Can be done at home without a veterinarian

-• doesn’t require much skill beyond placing it correctly
+• Doesn’t require much skill beyond placing it correctly

-• inexpensive especially with large herds
+• Inexpensive especially with large herds

-• takes a good bit of time for the scrotum to fall off
+• Takes a good bit of time for the scrotum to fall off

-• can be time-consuming if the herd or flock is large
+• Can be time-consuming if the herd or flock is large

 We chose the banding method for our male livestock.
 Why?

-• we weren’t going to risk the health of our animals with an open wound or under anesthesia
+• We weren’t going to risk the health of our animals with an open wound or under anesthesia

-• it’s an inexpensive method and no more painful than any other method
+• It’s an inexpensive method and no more painful than any other method

-• for newbies, a bander is the easiest method to do correctly
+• For newbies, a bander is the easiest method to do correctly

-• easier to use on older animals with larger testicles (we castrate at older ages than typical)
+• Easier to use on older animals with larger testicles (we castrate at older ages than typical)

-• easier to use on any animal in almost any position since the band circle is created by the user rather than already existing as a circle
+• Easier to use on any animal in almost any position since the band circle is created by the user rather than already existing as a circle

-what age to castrate
+What age to castrate?

 Overall an animal should be able to develop with the proper hormones for as long as possible to allow them a long and healthy life.